HAFixAgent: History-Aware Program Repair Agent: Results

 \subsubsection{Motivation}

-While RQ1 demonstrates that incorporating historical information into HAFixAgent enhances repair performance, it is also important to understand the associated cost and efficiency trade-offs.
-Cost is a first-order concern for agent systems because iterative tool use can accumulate substantial token and time budgets, even on simple bugs \cite{bouzenia2024repairagent,xia2024automated}.
-Recent evaluations also highlight the risk of ``token snowballs'' and expensive failures (a phenomenon where unresolved attempts consume several times more tokens than successful ones \cite{DBLP:journals/corr/abs-2509-09853}, making cost and efficiency as important to measure as accuracy.
-HAFixAgent integrates additional contextual information into each prompt, which might potentially increase inference cost and agent reasoning steps.
-Therefore, we analyze whether the performance gains observed in RQ2 come at a significant cost and how efficiently the agent converges toward successful repairs across bug categories.
+While RQ1 shows that historical context improves repair effectiveness, two practical concerns remain.
+First, cost is a primary concern for agent systems, as iterative tool use can accumulate substantial token and time budgets, even on simple bugs~\cite{bouzenia2024repairagent,xia2024automated}.
+Recent evaluations also highlight the risk of expensive failures where unresolved attempts consume several times more tokens than successful ones~\cite{DBLP:journals/corr/abs-2509-09853}.
+Since \appname integrates additional contextual information into each prompt, it is important to verify that the performance gains from RQ1 do not incur significant cost overhead.
+Second, all RQ1 experiments assume perfect fault localization (FL), which is unrealistic in practice~\cite{yang2024sweagent,fan2023automated}.
+In practice, FL tools produce imprecise locations, and when blame is computed on incorrect lines, irrelevant commits may be retrieved, potentially negating the history benefit.
+This RQ addresses two concerns: (a) whether adding historical context inflates cost, and (b) whether the history benefit persists under noisy FL.